Rabbi Daniel Nevins, Pearl Resnick Dean of The Rabbinical School and dean of the Division of Religious Leadership, JTS

 Rabbi Alter earned his BA in Jewish History at Columbia University, and rabbinic ordination and MA in Jewish Education at JTS.
 He trained for school leadership in the Day School Leadership Training Institute of JTS, and also studied at the Shalom Hartman Institute.

 Ordained while still in the closet, Joel is proud to serve at JTS as an openly gay rabbi.
+He serves on the board of Nehirim, a national Jewish LGBT community.
 Shabbat, Torah, Hebrew, hiking, good friends, and good food are among the things that bring him joy.
+He lives in Washington Heights.